nganlinh4/video-renderer/README.md

 A React + Remotion application for creating dynamic subtitled videos with multiple audio track support and GPU-accelerated rendering.

-## ⚠️ Usage Restrictions
-**Important:** This application is provided for offline and personal use only.
-Please note the following restrictions:
-- You may freely use this application for offline and personal purposes
-- You must NOT use the default video template/layout for online platforms like YouTube
-- To publish videos online, you MUST:
-  1. Clone this repository
-  2. Create your own unique video layout/animation/styles
-  3. Modify the visual design to be distinctly different from the original template

-These restrictions are in place to prevent template oversaturation and maintain creative diversity.

 ## Features

 - Create subtitled videos with synchronized text